The Best Password Managers of 2025

 FYI: One of the most interesting findings from our password manager industry report was that 1 in 4 password manager users reuse their master password.
 This dangerous practice means if a hacker guesses the master password, they’ll have access to everything inside the vault.

 Reputable, reliable password managers are going to employ strong encryption standards.
-The majority of the time, you’ll see the acronym AES-256, which is widely regarded as highly secure.
+The majority of the time, you’ll see the acronym AES-256, which is widely regarded as completely secure.
 It’s the same level of encryption that the majority of the military uses, as well as a good portion of the banking industry.

 What Else Can Password Managers Do?

 Once logged in with your master password, you can access your vault, where all your passwords are securely stored.
 That’s pretty much their basic functionality.
 A lot of password managers go a step further, though.
-They also let you store additional types of information like secure notes and credit card information.
+They also let you store additional types of information like secure notes, IDs, and credit card information.

 So that’s the security side of the house.
 On the convenience side, password managers automatically fill in your login credentials on websites and apps, which makes your day-to-day digital comings and goings a lot more streamlined.
 Most modern solutions can also synchronize data across devices, which means you’ll be able to access your vault from all of your devices — desktops, smartphones, tablets, you name it.